-My most recent jaunt to the Upper Peninsula happened to be on my one year anniversary.
-My goal was to put together and discover the perfect couple’s day in Sault Ste Marie.
+My most recent jaunt to the Upper Peninsula happened to be on my one-year wedding anniversary.
+My goal was to put together and discover the perfect couple’s day full of romantic things to do in Sault Ste Marie.
 Never fear!
 Mission complete.

 Our lovely day began with a walk at the park near the Soo Locks Visitor Center.
 The early morning shed light on the downtown and the freighters slowly passed by in the locks.
 It was idyllic.

 Nearby was the Museum Ship Valley Camp where we were able to run up and down a freighter’s deck, and we took cute selfies in the captain’s quarters (there might have been a selfie stick involved in this process).
 The back deck offered views of the river and passing boats, so we watched ferries with waving passengers.

 Every hole is a par two, although, I can guarantee the course is more challenging than that might imply.
 I’d like to brag and say I won by a landslide, and I absolutely regret not setting an ice cream bet beforehand.

 Right next to the golf course is Karl’s Cuisine, a winery and phenomenal lunch hot spot.
 Upon arrival, it seemed that the prices would be steep, but the environment was relaxed and prices were reasonable.

 In the afternoon, we decided it was time for a little adventure and a road trip.
 We took off toward the west with a destination of Point Iroquois Lighthouse.
 Located on the tip of a peninsula about a 40-minute drive from town, the lighthouse and beach are the perfect settings for a movie-like evening.

-We arrived about forty minutes before sunset, and spent the time skipping rocks (or in my case, attempting to skip rocks), gazing at Lake Superior and the horizon, and enjoying the simple pleasure of nature’s peace and quiet.
+We arrived about forty minutes before sunset and spent the time skipping rocks (or in my case, attempting to skip rocks), gazing at Lake Superior and the horizon, and enjoying the simple pleasure of nature’s peace and quiet.

-The perfect night ended back downtown for ice cream, freighters, and wine (quite the winning combination, frankly).
-Zak’s Kandy Haus had the perfect selection of ice cream flavors, and there were benches to eat at along the street.
+Zak and Mac’s Chocolate Haus had the perfect selection of ice cream flavors, and there were benches to eat at along the street.
 I had my favorite, mint chocolate chip, and had no shame when I ordered the double scoop.

 1668 Winery & Lockside Brewery is open until 11 PM equipped with an outside deck where freighters can be spotted going along the river.
 We made a toast for the closing of a pleasant day, and it ended near the Soo Locks where it began.
 This moment and everything in between was simply perfect.